Turkey Bolognese Recipe is loaded with veggies, full of flavor, and super easy to make. It’s savory, filling, and perfect for busy weeknights.

 Emulsify the pasta: Toss the turkey Bolognese with reserved pasta water and hot pasta for a luxurious sauce that coats every strand.
 This Italian technique, called emulsifying, enhances the dish.
 While adding sauce directly to noodles works, emulsifying offers a richer result.

-2. Brown Turkey: Cook the ground turkey in the same pan until brown.
+2. Brown the turkey in the same pan.

 Storage

-Make Turkey Bolognese up to 5 days ahead, reheat on low.
+Make this Turkey Bolognese recipe up to 5 days ahead, reheat on low.
 It tastes better the next day!
 Use any leftover sauce over these Stuffed Shells.

 For freezing: Cool sauce, store in a freezer-safe container, and freeze for up to 3 months.
 Thaw in the fridge and reheat before serving.